AlagarSadjac/Employee-CRUD-REST-API/README.md

 Employee Management System - REST API

-​This is a robust Backend RESTful API built for managing employee records efficiently.
+​       This is a robust Backend RESTful API built for managing employee records efficiently.
 It allows users to perform standard CRUD operations through professional API endpoints.

 ​🚀 Live Demo
 ​Link: (https://employee-crud-rest-api.onrender.com)

 ​✨ Features Create

 Add new employee records with details like Name, Email, and Department.
 ​Read: Retrieve a list of all employees or search for a specific employee by ID.
 ​Update: Modify existing employee information.